Kademlia: System details

 These three conditions are enough to ensure that XOR captures all of the essential, important features of a "real" distance function, while being cheap and simple to calculate.

 Each Kademlia search iteration comes one bit closer to the target.
-A basic Kademlia search algorithm has complexity of O(log_{2} (n)), that means for network with $2^n$ nodes it will take at most $n$ steps to find that node.
+A basic Kademlia search algorithm has complexity of O(log_{2} (n)), that means for a network with $2^n$ nodes it will take at most $n$ steps to find one node.

 Fixed-size routing tables

 Fixed-size routing tables were presented in the pre-proceedings version of the original paper and are used in the later version only for some mathematical proofs.
 An actual Kademlia implementation does not have a fixed-size routing table, but a dynamically sized one.

 Kademlia routing tables consist of a list for each bit of the node ID (e.g. if a node ID consists of 128 bits, a node will keep 128 such lists.)
 Every entry in a list holds the necessary data to locate another node.
 The data in each list entry is typically the IP address, port, and node ID of another node.
 Every list corresponds to a specific distance from the node.
 Nodes that can go in the n^{th} list must have a differing n^{th} bit from the node's ID; the first n-1 bits of the candidate ID must match those of the node's ID.
 This means that it is very easy to populate the first list as 1/2 of the nodes in the network are far away candidates.
 The next list can use only 1/4 of the nodes in the network (one bit closer than the first), etc.

 With an ID of 128 bits, every node in the network will classify other nodes in one of 128 different distances, one specific distance per bit.

 As nodes are encountered on the network, they are added to the lists.
 This includes store and retrieval operations and even helping other nodes to find a key.
 Every node encountered will be considered for inclusion in the lists.
 Therefore, the knowledge that a node has of the network is very dynamic.
 This keeps the network constantly updated and adds resilience to failures or attacks.

 In the Kademlia literature, the lists are referred to as k-buckets. k is a system wide number, like 20.
 Every k-bucket is a list having up to k entries inside; i.e. for a network with k=20, each node will have lists containing up to 20 nodes for a particular bit (a particular distance from itself).

 Since the possible nodes for each k-bucket decreases quickly (because there will be very few nodes which are that close), the lower bit k-buckets will fully map all nodes in that section of the network.
 Since the quantity of possible IDs is much larger than any node population can ever be, some of the k-buckets corresponding to very short distances will remain empty.